J Cancer 2017; 8(8):1460-1465. doi:10.7150/jca.18470

 Current approaches in cancer immunotherapy are shifting to multimodality or combination strategies.
 First of all, conventional cytotoxic chemotherapy can be combined with immune checkpoint inhibitors.
 Chemotherapeutic agents destroy tumor cells and usually release intracellular peptides, RNA, and proteins which may become useful tumor associated antigens to enhance the efficacy of immune checkpoint inhibitors.
 Based on immune modulating properties of vascular endothelial growth factor (VEGF) to hamper infiltration of T cells and dendritic cells into tumors, immune checkpoint inhibitors can be combined with VEGF inhibitors, such as bevacizumab and ziv-aflibercept.
 As suggested in advanced melanoma and NSCLC, PD-1/PD-L1 blockade may be an attractive combination partner with anti-CTLA-4 mAbs (ipilimumab or tremelimumab) in GI cancers.
 Trials combining immune checkpoint inhibitors with immune stimulatory antibodies, such as CD137-specific mAb, are under investigation.
 In addition, cancer vaccines may be also combined with immune checkpoint inhibitors.

 Immune checkpoint inhibitors are leading recent renaissance of cancer immunotherapy.
-Encouraged by recent success in some types of malignancies, many clinical trials have also been undertaken to evaluate the efficacy of immune checkpoint inhibitors in GI malignancies.
+Encouraged by recent success in some other types of malignancies, many clinical trials have also been undertaken to evaluate the efficacy of immune checkpoint inhibitors in GI malignancies.
 Early studies have suggested that immune checkpoint inhibition might be effective in some patients with GI cancers.
 Up to date, however, the era of immunotherapy in GI cancers is in an inchoate stage.
-The immune suppressive mechanisms and microenvironment surrounding GI cancers are still obscure compared to malignant melanoma, renal cell carcinoma, or NSCLC.
+The immune suppressive mechanisms and microenvironment surrounding GI cancers are still obscure compared with malignant melanoma, renal cell carcinoma, or NSCLC.
 To improve the efficacy of immune checkpoint inhibitors in GI cancers, we should build more profound understanding of tumor immune system and microenvironment.
 In addition, we need to identify adequate biomarkers that can predict the efficacy of this type of immunotherapy.
 Translational researches have proposed several tumor-derived biomarkers (PD-L1 expression, tumor mutational load, and neoantigens) and immune cell-derived biomarkers (tumor infiltrating lymphocytes in tumor microenvironments, PD-L1 expression on immune cells, and the ratio of effector CD8+ T cells to regulatory T cells with FoxP3).
 However, future studies are needed to reveal the role of PD-L1 expression and these possible biomarkers in predicting response to immune checkpoint inhibitors in GI cancers.
 We hope that ongoing clinical trials provide meaningful information for these issues.

 The authors have declared that no competing interest exists.